-A 70 basis-point move in interest rates, 10% of our weighted-average interest expense rate on the floating rate debt issued on June 15, 1999 (see Note 5 to the Unaudited Consolidated Financial Statements), would have an insignificant effect on our pretax earnings, debt compliance ratios, cash flow and financial condition over the next fiscal year.
-A 35 basis-point move in interest rates (10% of our weighted-average interest income rate on our cash, cash equivalent and short term investment income) would have an insignificant effect on our pretax earnings, debt compliance ratios, cash flow and financial condition over the next fiscal year.
-Similarly, a 35 basis-point move in interest income rates would have had an insignificant effect on pretax earnings, cash flow and financial condition in the fiscal year completed on April 3, 1999.
+A 70 basis-point move in interest rates, approximately 10% of our weighted-average interest rate on the floating rate debt issued on June 15, 1999 (see Note 5 to the Unaudited Consolidated Financial Statements), would have an insignificant effect on our pretax earnings, debt compliance ratios, cash flow and financial condition over the remainder of the fiscal year.
+A 35 basis-point move in interest rates (approximately 10% of our weighted-average interest rate on our cash, cash equivalent and short term investment income) would have an insignificant effect on our pretax earnings, debt compliance ratios, cash flow and financial condition over remainder fiscal year.
+Similarly, a 35 basis-point move in interest rates would have had an insignificant effect on pretax earnings, cash flow and financial condition in the first six months and the fiscal year completed on April 3, 1999.